 Related: SSD Optimization on Windows 10/11

 More often than not, the “waiting for cache” Windows 10 error message is caused by corrupted cache files on your system.

 Removing these files allows Chrome to create fresh caches, thus eliminating the problem.
 To clear your browser cache in Chrome on your Windows 10, follow these steps:

 - In Chrome, click on the vertical ellipsis (three vertical dots) in the top right corner to bring up the Chrome menu.

-- Scroll down the dropdown list to More tools and select Clear browsing data in the second dropdown that appears.
+- Scroll down the dropdown list to “More tools” and select “Clear browsing data” in the second dropdown that appears.

-- Next, tick all the boxes of the data that you want removed.
-When you’re done, click clear data.
+- Next, tick all the boxes of the data you want removed.
+When you’re done, click “Clear data.”

 - Restart Chrome and browse.

 Also Read: How to Delete Temporary Internet Files?

 Method 3: Update Your Google Chrome.